doctorfree/MusicPlayerPlus/markdown/mpcplus.1.md

 values can be found usually in /usr/share/doc/mpcplus (the exact location may depend on your operating system or configure prefix).

-Mpcplus includes bindings to integrate with the Cava spectrum visualizer.
+Mpcplus includes bindings to integrate with `mppcava`, a customized fork of the Cava spectrum visualizer.
 By default, these bindings are Alt-0 through Alt-9 to set the transparency of the terminal window in which mpcplus is running.
-Alt-1 sets the window to 90% transparent, Alt-2 to 80% and so on Alt-9 to 10% transparent, and Alt-0 to 100% opaque.
-These transparency setting bindings are useful when running mpcplus and mppcava in separate overlapping windows, the spectrum visualizer visible through and behind the mpcplus window.
+Alt-1 sets the window to 90% transparent, Alt-2 to 80% and so on Alt-9 to 10%
+transparent, and Alt-0 to 100% opaque.
+These transparency setting bindings are useful when running `mpcplus` and `mppcava` in separate overlapping windows, the spectrum visualizer visible through and behind the mpcplus window.

+Alt-f opens a terminal window or tmux pane running the fuzzy media finder `fzmp`.

 Alt-r raises/lowers the Cava window.